Rhinoplasty surgery is surgery that changes the external shape of the nose.

 Please contact our office if you have an enquiry regarding fees.

 Some facial cosmetic procedures are temporary and require touch ups every so often.
-Surgical rhinoplasty on the other hand provides permanent results that should last a lifetime.
+Surgical rhinoplasty changes the structure of the nose, so the change is permanent rather than temporary.
 It is however important to realise that rhinoplasty surgery cannot stop the nose from aging naturally.

 Rhinoplasty surgery is a complex and technically challenging procedure that can alter both the appearance and function of the nose.
 It is essential to have realistic expectations of what can be achieved with rhinoplasty surgery.
 During the pre-surgery consultation process the extent of the procedure, risks, anticipated recovery as well as limitation of surgery will be discussed at length.